 Blog

 New U.S. Tariffs on Wood and Furniture Imports Take Effect October

 The U.S. government has officially announced a new round of tariffs on wood, furniture, and kitchen cabinet products from China, which will take effect at 12:01 a.m.
 EDT on October 14, 2025.
-As a freight forwarder working closely with U.S. importers, Zcyt Logistics would like to help our partners understand
+As a freight forwarder working closely with U.S. importers, TD Logistics would like to help our partners understand

+Blog